 Juan says he likes to play with a lot of materials as part of his creative process — which is the inspiration for the Laureate Lab located in the Madden Library.
-Juan and students use the space in the to write on top of newspapers, cardboard, and other materials.
 The feel of the different materials under the pen is what he said attracts him to experiment with merging visual art with written words.

 “The letters look good and feel good too,” he says when talking about writing on the cardboard that dry cleaners use after they press shirts.
 “They act differently on different mediums.”